 6 Tips to Reignite Postpartum Intimacy

+1. Acknowledge the need to deprioritize sex temporarily.
 One of the key characteristics shared by couples with lasting sexual connections is that they prioritize sex because they know it matters.
 There will inevitably be times when it has to be deprioritized.
 When this happens, couples should recognize it and commit to finding their way back to each other once this period passes.
 Honest conversations to align expectations can reduce anxiety for both sides.

+2. Divide the chores to boost libido.
 A study by Cornell University found that heterosexual couples who share household chores report having more frequent sex.
 This increase is linked to feelings of fairness and higher satisfaction within the relationship, as couples who distribute chores more equally tend to be happier overall.

+3. Communication is key.
 It’s clinically proven that couples who talk about sex have more desire, orgasms, erectile function, and less pain during sex.
 When a mother’s body is healing postpartum, pain and insecurities can be all too present.

 Talk about what has changed, what feels uncomfortable or painful, and what makes her insecure.
 Switching up positions, using a sex pillow to adjust, applying lots of lube, or finding ways to boost confidence can help.
 The more comfortable she feels, the better sex will be.